 These are, of course, unprecedented times.
-We are in the midst of a global pandemic, a social revolution, economic upheaval, and loads of uncertainty about what the next few months will bring.
+We are in the midst of a global pandemic, a social revolution, economic upheaval, and loads of uncertainty.
 Even without these circumstances, our modern world is a breeding ground for daily stress.
 The worries of today are more nuanced, complex, and plentiful than ever before.
 Not to stress you out or anything.

 While a lot of us rely on vices to cheer us up, perhaps a literal chill pill or two, some types of stresses come far too often to justify our vices as healthy or sustainable.
 We’ve put together a handful of soothing activities that can slow our heart rate, deepen our breaths, and calm our minds, whether it’s to face the day or a much-needed night of restorative rest.